g-jackson/cs4098/README.md

 * Browse to http://localhost.com/openemr
 * Follow the instructions given
 * For more info go to [Openemr Installation Instructions](http://www.open-emr.org/wiki/index.php/OpenEMR_4.2.0_Linux_Installation)

+#### Pathways
+* Copy the openemr/ folder from the root directory of this repo to webroot

 ### Features
 Below we will describe each feature on our backlog and how to use it.